neondatabase/website/content/docs/manage/organizations.md

 ## Managing organizations using the Neon CLI

 During private preview, we'll be continuing to add options for managing your organization using the Neon CLI.
-For now, we've added the main command `neonctl orgs` with a single subcommands `list`, which outputs a list of all organizations that the CLI user currently belongs to.
+For now, we've added the main command `neonctl orgs` with a single subcommand `list`, which outputs a list of all organizations that the CLI user currently belongs to.

 Example: